canjs/can-stache-element/docs/connectedCallback.md

 @function can-stache-define-element/lifecycle-methods.connectedCallback connectedCallback
 @parent can-stache-define-element/lifecycle-methods 0

-@description A lifecycle hook called after the component's element is inserted into the document.
+@description A lifecycle hook called after the element is inserted into the document.

 @signature `connectedCallback(props)`